-Capital commitments in respect of development of clergy housing contracted but not provided totalled £131K at 31 December 2021 (2020: £0.5M).
+Capital commitments in respect of development of clergy housing contracted but not provided totalled £nil at 31 December 2022 (2021: £131K).

 24. Members' liability

 The Charity is constituted as a company limited by guarantee.
 In the event that the company is wound up, company members are required to contribute an amount not exceeding £1 each.